 The estimated fair value of the Company's financial instruments approximates the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The carrying values of accounts receivable, accounts payable and accrued liabilities, promissory notes and finance leases approximate their fair value because of the near term to maturity of these instruments.
-The carrying value of the other long-term receivable approximates its fair value.
-The carrying value of the long-term debt approximates its fair value as interest rates have not significantly changed during 2014.
-The carrying amount of the Company's bank indebtedness approximates the fair value as it bears floating interest rates which are similar to the current market rates (Level 2).
+The carrying value of the long-term debt approximates its fair value as interest rates have not significantly changed during 2015.
+The carrying amount of the Company's bank indebtedness approximates the fair value as it bears floating interest rates which are similar to the current market rates.